evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/21-ai-services.md

 This chapter is complete when:

-- AI service catalog is documented.
+- AI architecture is documented.
-- AI architecture is defined.
+- Specialized AI services are defined.
-- Human Digital Twin integration is specified.
+- AI orchestration is specified.
-- Multi-agent orchestration is documented.
+- Human Digital Twin intelligence is integrated.
-- Explainability requirements are established.
+- RAG, Vision AI and Document Intelligence are documented.
-- Responsible AI principles are defined.
+- Explainability, governance and safety mechanisms are established.
-- AI governance model is documented.
+- Model lifecycle and versioning are defined.
-- Visual artifacts are available.
+- Security, privacy and monitoring requirements are documented.
-- Traceability is complete.
+- Visual artifacts and traceability are complete.

 ---

 # Key Takeaways

-- EVO operates as a distributed AI platform composed of specialized services rather than a single conversational assistant.
+- The Nutritionist Portal adopts an AI-native architecture built around specialized services coordinated by the EVO Orchestrator rather than a single monolithic AI model.
-- Human-in-the-loop, explainability and governance ensure that AI augments professional expertise while preserving accountability and trust.
+- AI capabilities span conversational assistance, nutritional recommendations, predictive analytics, Human Digital Twin reasoning, Vision AI and Retrieval-Augmented Generation.
-- Specialized engines for recommendations, predictions, recovery, nutrition and Human Digital Twins enable highly personalized and evidence-informed coaching.
+- Every recommendation is explainable, auditable and subject to professional oversight, ensuring responsible and trustworthy use of AI in nutritional care.
-- A unified AI Orchestrator coordinates multiple services, providing a scalable foundation for future AI capabilities across the EVOXA ecosystem.
+- Modular AI services, centralized governance and continuous feedback provide a scalable foundation that can evolve across the entire EVOXA ecosystem.

 ---